Justinean/readme-generator/product/README.md

-# Justin is awesome
+# Employee Tracker

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # Description:

-This project tells users how awesome I am.
+It is a project that can view and interact with employee information in a MySQL database.

 # Table of Contents: